shubham-gangpuri/Android-Interview-Questions/README.md

 2. Abstract vs Interface in java 8
 3. Full vs Partial abstraction
 4. How many ways one can break the singleton design pattern?
-5. Internal working on HashMap in java 8
+5. Internal working of HashMap in java 8
 6. Relationship between hashcode and equal methods in Map.
 ```